huysentruitw/idento/README.md

 - -As a developer, I want a validation error when creating/updating a tenant when the tenant name is already in use-

 - -As a developer, I want to define the certificate model-
-- As a developer, I want to have a certificate store
+- -As a developer, I want to have a certificate store-
 - As a developer, I want to see a list of tenant specific certificates
 - As a developer, I want to be able to upload a tenant specific certificate
 - As a developer, I want to be able to update the name of a tenant specific certificate